Know About Turmeric Oil Uses in Ayurvedic Medicine and more

-Uses and Benefits of Turmeric Essential Oil
+Know best Uses and Benefits of Turmeric Oil

-USES & BENEFITS:
+12 EXCELLENT USES & BENEFITS:

 1. For stress relief and aromatherapy: diffuse or inhale two to three drops of turmeric essential oil.

-2. For skin: Add one to two drops of turmeric oil to face washes, skin lotions, serums and face masks for an added antiseptic and anti-inflammatory boost.
+2. For skin: Add one to two drops of turmeric oil to face washes, skin lotions, serums, and face masks for an added antiseptic and anti-inflammatory boost.
 And remember that it can also help with hyper-pigmentation (Cause: skin cells produce too much melanin.) of the skin.

 3. To fade blemishes and marks